 Installing the app.

 It would come as a no brainer to download this particular app that keeps popping up during my browsing forays.
 The app taunts itself as the most downloaded mobile money app in the country.
-It prides itself as having been approved and recommended by Central Bank and World Bank and Shylocks and that the mainstream banks are have lost their collective cool for loosing customers in droves once they discover the app.
+It prides itself as having been approved and recommended by Central Bank and World Bank and Shylocks and that the mainstream banks have lost their collective cool for losing customers to the app in droves.

 When it came to installation, the app asked to access among others my messages, location, and to manage my calls.
 I allowed it access to all these because I needed money pronto.
 Then came the part to apply for the loan and I had to answer another set of questions including how I had come to learn about the app and how I intended to utilize the funds to which I answered “to add business stocks”.